sclegg99/Project-4-Advanced-Lane-Finding/writeup_template.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ## Camera Calibration
-Camera calibration was performed using the python script *CameraCalibration.py* which is included in this git directory.
+Camera calibration was performed using the python script [[*CameraCalibration.py*|CameraCalibration.py]].
 The routine performed the following:
 1. Read a chessboard image.
 2. Convert the image from color to gray scale.
 3. Identify the chessboard corner locations using the OpenCV routine findChessboardCorners.